AFFF Firefighting Foam Claims

 AFFF (Aqueous Film-Forming Foam) is a firefighting foam designed to extinguish flammable liquid fires.
 It has been widely used by firefighters, military personnel, and airport crash rescue teams for decades.

 AFFF contains PFAS (per- and polyfluoroalkyl substances), known as "forever chemicals" because they don't break down in the environment or the human body.
-These chemicals accumulate over time and have been linked to serious health conditions including cancer.
+These chemicals accumulate over time and have been linked to serious health conditions including kidney cancer, testicular cancer, ulcerative colitis, and other cancers and illnesses.

 Who May Be at Risk?